 The No Build Alternative assumes no improvements in the project area other than those planned by others or implemented as part of routine maintenance.
 Although the No Build Alternative does not meet the project purpose and objectives, the National Environmental Policy Act (NEPA) requires that it be evaluated in the Draft Design Report/Draft Environmental Impact Statement (DDR/DEIS).
-The No Build Alternative serves as the baseline condition against which the potential effects of the Build Alternative are evaluated.
+The No Build Alternative are evaluated.